Skip to content

 Diagnostic solutions using fast and powerful genomic analyses

-The LiDia-SEQ™ system is a direct-from-specimen diagnostic platform that performs DNA sequencing on a microchip, to provide rapid, actionable information to clinicians.
-The user-friendly system can operate in a variety of environments at the point-of-need.
+The LiDia-SEQ™ system is a direct-from-sample diagnostic platform that performs DNA sequencing on a microchip, to provide rapid, actionable information to clinicians.
+The user-friendly system is designed to operate in a variety of environments enabling point-of-need testing.

 Our initial focus is on infectious disease diagnostics, where speed and microbial DNA sequence information can make the difference between life and death.
-This includes a range of tests, starting with a groundbreaking test for bloodstream infections (BSI) and antimicrobial resistance (AMR), which uses whole blood specimens to detect and identify infections that lead to sepsis.
+This includes a range of tests, starting with a groundbreaking test for BSI and antimicrobial resistance AMR, which uses whole blood samples to detect and identify infections that lead to sepsis.
 To follow this, we have a growing pipeline of tests for other healthcare applications where rapid point-of-need diagnostics are of critical need, including cancer testing and monitoring, and beyond.

-It can take 2-6 days to diagnose bloodstream infections using a blood culture test.
-Using our LiDia-SEQ™ sequencing system and BSI/AMR test, this can be achieved within hours, directly from raw whole blood specimens.
+It can take between 1 to 5 days to produce a blood culture result.
+With the time for an actionable report furthered by the need for subsequent testing.
+Using our LiDia-SEQ system and BSI/AMR test, this can be achieved within hours, directly from a raw whole blood sample.

 For Research Use Only.
 Not for use in diagnostic procedures.
-For illustrative purposes only.
+For illustration purposes only.

 1 Antimicrobial Resistance Collaborators.
 (2022).
 Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis.
 The Lancet; 399(10325): P629-655.
 DOI: https://doi.org/10.1016/S0140-6736(21)02724-0